 - To know the basic legislation as it applies to practicing the profession.

 - To draw up expert reports.

-Professionals involved with Dentistry, Biology, Medicine and Criminology as well as members of the State security forces, regional police forces, emergency healthcare centres, Civil Protection and emergency service personnel.
+Professionals related to Dentistry, Biology, Medicine and Criminology as well as members of the State security forces and bodies, Regional Police, health emergency centres, Civil Protection and emergencies staff, dental hygienists.